Sansevieria Black Coral is a variety of Sansevieria trifasciata [san-se-VEER-ee-uh, try-fask-ee-AH-tuh].

-- Place under bright indirect light, full sun or bright lighting when grown outdoors.
+- Place under bright indirect light, full sun or bright lighting when growing snake plant outdoors.

 - Black coral also grows well indoors at normal room temperature.

 - It doesn’t require lots of light or frequent watering.

 - These plants prefer medium light or low light when grown inside as direct sunlight may cause scorching.

 Watering and Feeding